 WeGrow proposed cannabis cultivation operation is enrolled for coverage under the State Water Resources Control Board's Cannabis General Order (Order No. WQ 2019-0001-DWQ) as a Tier 2 Low Risk Discharger (WDID: 5S17CC424072).
-A Site Management Plan will be developed for the proposed commercial cannabis cultivation operation and will be reviewed and approved by the Central Valley Water Board's Cannabis Cultivation Waste Discharge Regulatory Program.
+A Site Management Plan has been developed for the proposed commercial cannabis cultivation operation and has been approved by the Central Valley Water Board's Cannabis Cultivation Waste Discharge Regulatory Program.